 James A. Westphal

-James A. Westphal, who parlayed a bachelor's degree into a major scientific career as a professor at the California Institute of Technology, a leader of one of the original instrument teams on the Hubble Space Telescope, the director of Palomar Observatory, and the co-discoverer of intricacies in the mechanisms that drive Old Faithful, died Wednesday, September 8, after a long illness.
+In 2004, James A. Westphal, who parlayed a bachelor's degree into a major scientific career as a professor at the California Institute of Technology, a leader of one of the original instrument teams on the Hubble Space Telescope, the director of Palomar Observatory, and the co-discoverer of intricacies in the mechanisms that drive Old Faithful, passed away.
 He was 74.

 A native of Dubuque, Iowa, Westphal earned his bachelor's degree in physics from the University of Tulsa in 1954, a year after he went to work as geophysical research group leader at Sinclair Research Lab in Tulsa.
 In 1961 he took a job as senior engineer at Caltech and remained at the Institute for the remainder of his career.
 He was named associate professor of planetary science in 1971 and professor in 1976.